geekybot/skepsis-market/skepsis-web/whitepaper.md

         3
       </div>
       <div>
-        Shares in the winning spread become redeemable for their full value
+        Shares in the winning spread become redeemable for exactly 1 USDC each
       </div>
     </div>
   </li>